PREDICT-GBM: A multi-center platform to advance personalized glioblastoma radiotherapy planning: Introduction

-To overcome this limitation, computational models of glioblastoma growth have been proposed.
-Growth models simulate tumor progression and generate 3D maps of tumor cell density beyond the visible tumor regions in MRI scans, which could potentially inform more personalized, biology-guided radiotherapy planning.
-Early approaches focused on PDE-constrained optimization, applying Bayesian inference~\cite{menze2011image, lipkova2019personalized}, numerical solvers~\cite{mang2012biophysical, scheufele2020image, scheufele2020fully, subramanian2020multiatlas, subramanian2022ensemble} or even analytical approaches~\cite{unkelbach2014radiotherapy} to reaction-diffusion equations to model cell diffusion and proliferation.
-Due to the high computational cost and the low availability of applicable patient data, the cohort sizes were low.
-Subsequent work leveraged the advances of deep learning for data-driven approaches either by learning the forward problem to optimize a surrogate model~\cite{ezhov2021geometry, viguerie2022data, martens2022deep}, or by learning the inverse problem, mapping from images to growth parameters in the PDE~\cite{ezhov2019neural, pati2021estimating, ezhov2023learn}.
-Recent work further combines model-driven and data-driven principles by learning a prior for the growth parameters before utilizing evolutionary sampling with a numerical solver\cite{weidner2024learnable}, introducing a neural PDE solver by performing gradient-based optimization with respect to the growth parameters during inference~\cite{weidner2024rapid}, or introducing a physics term in the loss function~\cite{zhang2025personalized, balcerak2025individualizing, balcerak2024physics, weidner2024spatial, metz2023towards}.
+To enable the true personalization of \ac{rt} volumes, computational models of glioblastoma have been proposed.
+These models simulate tumor growth and thereby generate three-dimensional tumor cell density distributions beyond the margins visible in standard MRI, with the potential to support biologically informed, patient-specific \ac{rt} target definition.
+Early approaches predominantly relied on reaction–diffusion models of tumor cell proliferation and migration, solved using PDE-constrained optimization frameworks incorporating Bayesian inference~\cite{menze2011image, lipkova2019personalized, konukoglu2009image, frieboes2007computer}, numerical solvers~\cite{mang2012biophysical, scheufele2020image, scheufele2020fully, subramanian2020multiatlas, subramanian2022ensemble}, or analytical approaches~\cite{unkelbach2014radiotherapy}.
+High computational cost and limited availability of suitable longitudinal imaging data have historically restricted these studies to small patient cohorts.
+Subsequent work leveraged the advances of deep learning for data-driven approaches either by learning the forward problem to optimize a surrogate model~\cite{ezhov2021geometry, viguerie2022data, martens2022deep} or by learning the inverse problem, mapping from images to growth parameters in the PDE~\cite{ezhov2019neural, pati2021estimating, ezhov2023learn}.
+Recent work further combines model-driven and data-driven principles by learning a prior for the growth parameters before utilizing evolutionary sampling with a numerical solver~\cite{weidner2024learnable}, introducing a neural PDE solver by performing gradient-based optimization with respect to the growth parameters during inference~\cite{weidner2024rapid}, or introducing a physics term in the loss function~\cite{zhang2025personalized, balcerak2025individualizing, balcerak2024physics, weidner2024spatial, metz2023towards}.
+Another recent line of work frames the problem as direct recurrence prediction, bypassing explicit estimation of a tumor cell density map and instead relying on purely data-driven learning approaches~\cite{cepeda2023predicting, cepeda2025radiomics, tran2025novel}.